robert-stuttaford/stuttaford.me/resources/consulting.md

 This is one of the core skills I have as CTO, and I use it continuously.
 I love conceptual frameworks and mental models, and in this instance, the [Spine Model](http://spinemodel.info/) is an absolute gem.
 Once I understand what you're working to accomplish, and what principles and practices surround that, I can work with you to evaluate the tradeoffs of the options available to you in the Clojure ecosystem.

 It is true that the best code is no code at all, because while a suitable system is an asset, the code in that system is a liability.
 The more of it you have, the greater your cognitive load, and the greater your surface area is for complexity and defects.
-And thefore, the greater your cost of development and maintenance.
+And therefore, the greater your cost of development and maintenance.
 If you can produce a suitable system with 1000 lines of code, the cost of ownership is going to be substantially less than a system that uses 10,000 lines - no matter what technology you use.

 One of my favourite things to do as an engineer, is to delete code that no longer provides enough value.
 Over time, this has helped me to develop a finely-tuned intuition for deciding when to prevent code being written at all - and as a consequence, to know that when we will write code, to be sure that the value to doing so is really there.